idoybh/makeBuild/README.md

 ## build.conf
 ##### WAS_INIT
 Just a flag to show weather the **-i** flag was used before.
-Might be used to show a warning in the future.
+Set this to any other value than 0 to dismiss the warning.
 Set to `'0'` by default
 ##### CLEAN_CMD
 Set this to whatever command you use to make a clean build.